Select Language : English Japanese

 High Long term

-• Reducing GHG emissions at data centers by improving the power efficiency of air-conditioning and IT equipment at data centers through new technologies (Green Nexcenter*) and by implementing power reduction measures
+• Reducing power consumption by improving the power efficiency of air-conditioning and IT equipment at data centers through new technologies and implementing various power reduction measures

 • Securing stable power sources through long-term fixed contracts with power companies, development of special power sources (e.g., PPA), etc.